News + Articles

 While costs vary by location and complexity, U.S. territories like Puerto Rico sometimes offer lower prices, with costs around $2,050 per titanium tooth.

-The best way to get a clear, accurate cost for your specific needs is to consult with an expert.
-Dr. Pham will assess your oral health, answer all your questions, and provide a transparent treatment plan with no hidden fees.
-Contact us today to book your appointment.
+The best way to get a clear, accurate cost for your specific needs is to consult with an expert dentist in Orange, CA. Dr. Pham will assess your oral health, answer all your questions, and provide a transparent treatment plan with no hidden fees.

 Dr. Ronald Pham